Pixel Visual Core: History

-Pixel Visual Core software
+Software

 A typical image-processing program of the PVC is written in Halide.
 Currently, it supports just a subset of Halide programming language without floating point operations and with limited memory access patterns.

-Halide is a domain specific language that lets the user decouple the algorithm and the scheduling of its execution.
+Halide is a domain-specific language that lets the user decouple the algorithm and the scheduling of its execution.

 In this way, the developer can write a program that is optimized for the target hardware architecture.

-Pixel Visual Core ISA
+ISA

 The PVC has two types of instruction set architecture (ISA), a virtual and a physical one.
 First, a high-level language program is compiled into a virtual ISA (vISA), inspired by RISC-V ISA, which abstracts completely from the target hardware generation.
-Then, the vISA program is compiled into the so called physical ISA (pISA), that is a VLIW ISA.
+Then, the vISA program is compiled into the so-called physical ISA (pISA), that is a VLIW ISA.
 This compilation step takes into account the target hardware parameters (e.g. array of PEs size, STP size, etc...) and specify explicitly memory movements.
 The decoupling of vISA and pISA lets the first one to be cross-architecture and generation-independent, while pISA can be compiled offline or through JIT compilation.

-Pixel Visual Core architecture
+Architecture

-The Pixel Visual Core is designed to be a scalable multi-core energy-efficient architecture, ranging from even numbers between 2 to 16 core designs.
+The Pixel Visual Core is designed to be a scalable multi-core energy-efficient architecture, ranging from even numbers between 2 and 16 core designs.
 The core of a PVC is the image processing unit (IPU) a programmable unit tailored for image processing.
 The Pixel Visual Core architecture was also designed either to be its own chip, like the SR3HX, or as an IP block for System on a chip (SOC).